vidarlab/multi-view-hybrid/README.md

 Official repository for the WACV 2024 paper [Multi-view Classification with Hybrid Fusion and Mutual Distilation](https://openaccess.thecvf.com/content/WACV2024/papers/Black_Multi-View_Classification_Using_Hybrid_Fusion_and_Mutual_Distillation_WACV_2024_paper.pdf).
 Here, you'll find our code to train and evaluate our method, MV-HFMD.
-Currently, we provide code available to run on the Hotels-8k dataset.
+Currently, we provide code to run MV-HFMD on the Hotels-8k dataset.

 ## Instructions